the-other-mariana/file-system/README.md

 ## Usage

+Go to the folder's directory where this repo was stored, and then right click to `Open Folder as CLion Project` option. <br />

 These are the main commands that you can type once the file `main.cpp` is running. <br />

 ### 1. Create a virtual file system